alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 ### Exercise: several ways to go home to INSERT mode

+For this and subsequent exercises, download the code from [./dessert.ts](./dessert.ts).

 In pairs, share screen or connect to a workstation.
 Figure out what each of these commands does (each of them puts you into `INSERT` mode with your cursor in a different place).